 Per North Carolina state law2 (SL2020-3), each PSU was required to develop a Remote Instruction Plan3 (Plan) for the 2020-2021 school year and submit its Plan to the SBE no later than July 20, 2020.
 The Plan was to provide a framework for delivering remote instruction to all students within a PSU.
 Utilizing these frameworks PSUs in North Carolina quickly prepared for and shifted to one of three phases of learning throughout the state, Plan A (minimal physical distancing), Plan B (moderate physical distancing), or Plan C (remote learning).
-In order to effectively ensure student access to learning opportunities PSUs developed their Plan and where needed delivered computers and devices to students and/or provided mobile WiFi for homes, communities, or via school buses.
+To effectively ensure student access to learning opportunities PSUs developed their Plan and where needed delivered computers and devices to students and/or provided mobile WiFi for homes, communities, or via school buses.
 Additionally, PSUs, regardless of plan, focused on the social and emotional well-being for all students.
-PSUs provided mental health support and counseling,

-1 https://docs.google.com/document/d/1z5Mp2XzOOPkBYN4YvROz4YOyNIF2UoWq9EZfrjvN4x8/edit#heading=h.34h588posesy intentional SEL activities, and family learning sessions.
+PSUs provided mental health support and counseling, intentional SEL activities, and family learning sessions.
 NCDPI supported PSUs by developing SEL resources including an SEL Crisis Response website4.

+$^{^{1}\} https://docs.google.com/document/d/1z5Mp2XzOOPkBYN4YvROz4YOyNIF2UoWq9EZfrjvN4x8/edit\#heading=h.34h588posesynthesis and the property of the property of$